jacobsokolove/SparkMaconArduinobot/README.md

     Step 1: Clone the repository.

-    Step 2: Open the Instruction PDF and build the bot to the specifications

-    Step 3: Download the Arduino IDE https://www.arduino.cc/en/Main/Software
+    Step 2: Download the Arduino IDE https://www.arduino.cc/en/Main/Software

-    Step 4: Open the file called SparkMaconRobot.INO.
+    Step 3: Open the file called SparkMaconRobot.INO.
 This will automatically launch the Arduino IDE.

-    Step 5: Plug the Arduino into the computer using the proper USB cable.
+    Step 4: Plug the Arduino into the computer using the proper USB cable.

-    Step 6: Under the "Tools" tab in the Arduino IDE, navigate to "Board" and select Arduino/Genuino Uno.
+    Step 5: Under the "Tools" tab in the Arduino IDE, navigate to "Board" and select Arduino/Genuino Uno.

-    Step 7: Under the "Tools" tab in the Arduino IDE, navigate to "Port" and select appropriate port.
+    Step 6: Under the "Tools" tab in the Arduino IDE, navigate to "Port" and select appropriate port.

-    Step 8: Upload the code to the arduino after making any desired changes.
+    Step 7: Upload the code to the arduino after making any desired changes.
 To upload, first select the check mark under "file" to check for compilation errors.
 Fix any errors that arise.
             Then, select the rigt arrow next to the check mark to upload the code.

-    Step 9: Unplug the Arduino from the computer.
+    Step 8: Unplug the Arduino from the computer.

-    Step 10: Plug the Arduino into the portable battery pack.
+    Step 9: Plug the Arduino into the portable battery pack.
 The code will automatically run.